fangohr/oommf/README.md

 The intention is to provide the OOMMF distribution files in a git repository for those who prefer to pull them via git.

 The License for the OOMMF code is available in https://github.com/fangohr/oommf/blob/master/oommf/LICENSE

+## For developers

+To update this repository with a new OOMMF release, please update the variables in `Makefile-update-oommf`, and then run `make -f Makefile-update-oommf all`.